 Bringing electricity into a customer's home can be described as a "team effort."
 Duquesne Light Company (DLC) is responsible for some of the equipment while the customer must take care of repairs and upkeep for other parts.

-Basically, DLC maintains the wire that delivers the electricity to your home and the meter that measures your power usage.
+Basically, DLC maintains the wire that delivers electricity from the utility pole on your street to your home and the meter that measures your power usage.
 The accompanying illustration shows the electrical system for a typical home, and how responsibility for that equipment is shared between Duquesne Light and the customer.

 It is also important to note that while DLC maintains the service-drop wire, the customer is responsible for having any vines or tree branches pruned or removed from the service-drop area that may interfere with your electric service.
 For your personal safety and the safety of those you may hire, qualified line clearance tree professionals must be used to remove any vegetation around energized wires.

 1. Service Drop - While DLC maintains the service-drop wire, you are responsible for pruning or removing any tree branches or vegetation that may interfere with your electric service.

 2. Point of Attachment - We provide the anchor - known as a "one point" - that attaches the service drop to the home.

 3. Weatherhead and Service Entrance Cable - You are responsible for the weatherhead and the wire that runs along the outside of your home into the meter, as well as from the meter to your service panel or fuse box.
 The weatherhead protects the service entrance cable from weather conditions..

 4. Meter Base - The metal box that houses the meter is the customer's responsibility.

 5. Meter - DLC owns and maintains the meter.